Page updated Nov 20, 2023

 Project structure

-Amplify (Gen 2) backends are defined using TypeScript, and enable you to collocate resources depending on their function.
-For example, you can author a Post Confirmation trigger for Amazon Cognito right next to your auth's resource file.
+Amplify Gen 2 backends are defined using TypeScript, and enable you to collocate resources depending on their function.
+For example, you can author a post confirmation trigger for Amazon Cognito that creates a UserProfile model right next to your auth's resource file.

-First, after creating your first Amplify project with npm create amplify@latest, it will contain the scaffolding for Data and Authentication resources:
+When you create your first Amplify project using npm create amplify@latest, it will automatically set up the scaffolding for Data and Authentication resources:

 1├── amplify/